 Our Cambodian teachers are all very good English speakers and really keen to share all they know about Cambodian history and culture with our volunteers.
 There's also a lot of potential (depending on the season) for those adventurous volunteers to learn some of the local agricultural practises and techniques.
 Furthermore, Battambang is one of the most culturally rich provinces in Cambodia, with plenty of cultural and artistic events and activities throughout the year.

 Volunteers can help with the daily tasks of teaching.
 We enjoy having English speakers teach classes to help with pronunciation, bring new strategies and games in the classroom, and share their culture with the the students.
 Teachers can also assist us in the development of our curriculum.

-We also can use long-term volunteers (2 months+) who want to take on special projects to help advance our NGO.
-Skills in business/NGO development, art, social media, photography and videography, all help advance our school.
+We would also like to host long-term volunteers (2 months+) who want to take on special projects to help advance our NGO.
+Skills in business/ NGO development, art, social media, photography and videography, all help advance our school.
 Come share your ideas and talents with us!

 At the moment we need volunteers to help with:

 - Construction of new schools/classrooms (depends when you come)

 We're very open to ideas and welcome any initiatives that could help the school and our beneficiaries.

 Our accommodation in Battambang is basic Khmer rural style with a western sit-down toilet and kitchen facilities for volunteers.
 Accommodation is single sex and shared with other local and international volunteers.
 Accommodation in Kampong Chhnang is slightly more modern with a traditional squat toilet and is a mix-dorm style.